1) Golden Sands

 Whether dining at Citrus Grille looking out over the ocean, catching a sunrise or tanning on the sand, Sexton Plaza will not disappoint!

-Seagrape Trail Beach Access is located approximately 1/2 mile south of County Road 510.
+Seagrape Trail Beach Access is located approximately 1/2 mile south of County Road 510 on A1A.
 This beautiful, secluded beach is a treasure hunter’s dream; many silver coins from the 1715 sunken Spanish Fleet have been recovered along this stretch of coastline.

 It is not uncommon to see beach-combers roaming the sands searching for washed up antiquities here, so dust off your metal detector, head down to Seagrape beach, and you may just leave a millionaire!